crissxross/crissxross-site/src/content/works/stitched-up.md

 ---
 title: Stitched Up
 description: >-
-  An interactive psychological thriller, featuring a 'Dude' rather than a 'Damsel' in distress.
+  An interactive psychological thriller.
 Sarah's husband, Joel, has disappeared but she refuses to believe he's left her.
 Alone and desperate, she goes in search of him.
-  Meanwhile, Joel is held prisoner in a dark place, subjected to the twisted interrogations of his female captor.
+Meanwhile, Joel is held prisoner in a dark place, subjected to the twisted interrogations of his captor.
 author: Christine Wilks
 releaseDate: '2025'
 wip: true